kravishan/Automatic-Summarization/README.md

 ```

 2. Add your OpenAI API key
--Rename .env_sample file to .env
+* Rename .env_sample file to .env
--Add your API key there
+* Add your API key there

 4. Start API:
 ```bash